TedTschopp/tedt.org/_posts/Gamma World/Lurker.md

 ---
+ID: 71376
 layout: GammaWorld
-categories:
+categories: '{Gamma World, Beastiary}'
-- Gamma World
-- Gamma World Bestiary
-- Bestiary
+guid: 4268361c-c986-4e12-a73f-ccc34db0b12a
-date: '2023-02-08T00:16:44.842Z'
+date: '2023-02-09T16:46:31.481Z'
 title: Lurker
-GenericName: ''
-Name: Lurker
-Common_Name: ''
-Other_Names: ''
-Generic_Name: ''
-Source: MM2
-Author: 'John Traglio (Apocalyptic Post #3)'
-MCC Race: Animal
-Role_In_Gamma_World: ''
-Number_Appearing_Dice: 1d4-2
-Morale: '6'
-Hit_Dice: '10'
-Armor: '6'
-Control: ''
-Sensors: ''
-Power: ''
-Land_Speed: '3'
-Air_Speed: ''
-Water_Speed: ''
-Burrowing_Speed: ''
-Climbing_Speed: ''
-Wheeled_Speed: ''
-Tread_Speed: ''
-Rotors_Speed: ''
-Hoverfan_Speed: ''
-Gav_Pod_Speed: ''
-PS: '16'
-DX: '13'
-CN: '11'
-MS: '15'
-CH: '2'
-IN: '3'
-Brain-CPU Type: ''
-Attack_1: 1 Bite (18)
-Attack_2: 2 Claws (10)
-Attack_3: 2 Darts (8) r30'
-Mutations: Taller; New Body Parts; Modified Body Parts; Total Carapace
-Size: Large
-Size_Measurement: 2 Meters at Shoulder
-Frequency: Uncommon
-Organization: ''
-Activity_Cycle: ''
-Diet: Carnivore (Large Animals)
-Tech_Level: '0'
-Tech_Max: '0'
-Artifacts: ''
-Habitat: Forest or Jungle
-Base_Stock: Green Lynx Spider
-Robot_Classification: ''
-Status: ''
-Mission: ''
-Description: The lurker barely resembles its ancestors.
+creature_name_index: Lurker
+notes: ''
+genericname: ''
+creature_name: Lurker
+common_name: ''
+other_names: ''
+generic_name: ''
+source: MM2
+author: ''
+name: John Traglio
+url: ''
+avatar: ''
+mcc_race: Animal
+role_in_gamma_world: ''
+number_appearing_dice: 1d4-2
+morale: '6'
+hit_dice: '10'
+armor: '6'
+control: ''
+sensors: ''
+power: ''
+land_speed: '3'
+air_speed: ''
+water_speed: ''
+burrowing_speed: ''
+climbing_speed: ''
+wheeled_speed: ''
+tread_speed: ''
+rotors_speed: ''
+hoverfan_speed: ''
+gav_pod_speed: ''
+ps: '16'
+dx: '13'
+cn: '11'
+ms: '15'
+ch: '2'
+in: '3'
+brain-cpu type: ''
+attack_1: 1 Bite (18)
+attack_2: 2 Claws (10)
+attack_3: 2 Darts (8) r30'
+mutations: Taller; New Body Parts; Modified Body Parts; Total Carapace
+size: Large
+size_measurement: 2 Meters at Shoulder
+frequency: Uncommon
+organization: ''
+activity_cycle: ''
+diet: Carnivore (Large Animals)
+tech_level: '0'
+tech_max: '0'
+artifacts: ''
+habitat: Forest or Jungle
+base_stock: Green Lynx Spider
+robot_classification: ''
+status: ''
+mission: ''
+description: The lurker barely resembles its ancestors.
 The body is heavily plated and the first pair of legs end in long, barbed hooks.
 All of the legs are covered in green fur, matching the coloration of the body.
-Equipment: ''
+equipment: ''
-Reactions: ''
+reactions: ''
-Behavior: the cephalothorax has two long growths on it that fire darts.
+behavior: the cephalothorax has two long growths on it that fire darts.
 When the darts are fired, spinnerets on the edge of the "harpoon" guns attach webbing to them enabling the lurker to reel in prey.
 Each harpoon gun can fire 8 darts a day.The poison of the darts is of a paralytic origin with a "D" resulting in paralyzation for 1d8+12